ASVSim (AirSim for Surface Vehicles): A High-Fidelity Simulation Framework for Autonomous Surface Vehicle Research

 \section{Experiments}

-To further demonstrate the potential of \gls{asvsim} for autonomy research, we include three experiments.
+To further demonstrate the potential of ASVSim for autonomy research, we include three experiments.
 As we also include the source code for these experiments, they serve as a starting ground for future research.
 First, in Sec.~\ref{sec:cv}, we evaluate an existing waterway segmentation model on synthetic data.
 Secondly, in Sec.~\ref{sec:pathplanning}, we perform two path planning experiments.
-The first experiment demonstrates a navigation approach, based on \gls{dwa}~\citep{fox1997dynamic}, to navigate the MilliAmpere ferry~\citep{mAFerry} in a restricted waterway.
-The second experiment trains an \gls{rl} agent to navigate the ferry safely in a small-scale static obstacle avoidance setting.
+The first experiment demonstrates a navigation approach, based on the Dynamic Window Approach (DWA)~\cite{fox1997dynamic}, to navigate the MilliAmpere ferry~\cite{mAFerry} in a restricted waterway.
+The second experiment trains an RL agent to navigate the ferry through procedurally generated port channels with both static and dynamic obstacles.